Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Pysonics/Psionic Items.md

 The four ways to activate psionic items are described below.

+### Power Completion
-**Power Completion:** This is the activation method for power stones.
+This is the activation method for power stones.
 A power stone holds a power that is mostly finished.
 All that's left to do is perform the short, simple, finishing parts of the manifestation (the final mental coda, as it were).
 To use a power completion item safely, a character must be of high enough level in the appropriate class to manifest the power already.
 If he can't already manifest the power, there's a chance he'll make a mistake (see Brainburn in the power stone description).
 Activating a power completion item is a standard action and provokes attacks of opportunity exactly as manifesting a power does.

 Powers stored in power completion items are usually not augmented, because the manifester level of such an item is assumed to be the minimum necessary to manifest the stored power.
 However, an item's description may specify otherwise (some power stones have manifester levels higher than the minimum required to manifest the stored power, and are then assumed to be augmented as well).

+### Power Trigger
-**Power Trigger:** This is the activation method for dorjes and psicrowns.
+This is the activation method for dorjes and psicrowns.
 It requires the special knowledge of power manifestation that a character of the appropriate class would know, and the formation of the appropriate command thought.
 If a power is on a character's power list, the character knows how to use a power trigger item that stores that power.
 The user must still determine what power is stored in the item before she can activate it.
 Activating a power trigger item is a standard action that does not provoke attacks of opportunity.

 Powers stored in power trigger items are not augmented.
 Such powers are assumed to be stored in the item at the minimum manifester level necessary to manifest the power.
 However, certain items may specify a higher manifester level than necessary.
 If such an item holds a power that deals hit point damage, the power is assumed to be augmented to the maximum allowed by the power and the manifester level.

+### Command Thought
-**Command Thought:** If no activation method is suggested either in the psionic item description or by the nature of the item, assume that a command thought is needed to activate it.
+If no activation method is suggested either in the psionic item description or by the nature of the item, assume that a command thought is needed to activate it.
 Command thought activation means that a character mentally projects a thought, and the item activates.
 No other special knowledge is needed.
 Activating a command thought psionic item is a standard action that does not provoke attacks of opportunity.

 Sometimes the command thought to activate an item is mentally imprinted within it and is whispered into the mind of a creature who picks it up.
 Other items are silent, but a Knowledge (psionics) or Knowledge (history) check might be useful in helping to identify command thoughts.
 A successful DC 30 check is needed to come up with the command thought in this case.
 The power *psionic identify* reveals command thoughts.

 Powers stored in command thought items are usually not augmented, because the manifester level of such an item is assumed to be the minimum possible to manifest the stored power.

+### Use-Activated
-**Use-Activated:** This type of psionic item simply has to be used to activate.
+This type of psionic item simply has to be used to activate.
 Use activation is generally straightforward and self-explanatory.

 Many use-activated items are objects that a character wears.
 Some items made for wearing must still be activated.
 Although this activation sometimes requires a command thought (see above), usually it means mentally willing the activation to happen (a free action).
 The description of an item states whether a command thought is needed in such a case.